-Open pit Mineral Resources were reported within a A\$3,250/oz Reasonable Prospect for Economic Extraction (RPEE) pit shell and underground Mineral Resources were reported below this pit at a 1.85 g/t cut-off.
+Open pit Mineral Resources were reported within a \$3,250 AUD/oz and the underground Mineral Resources were reported below this pit at a 1.85g/t cut-off.
 Cut-off grades range between 0.35 g/t and 1.85 g/t Au due to recovery factors of oxide, transition and fresh material in addition to economic factors relating to open pit and underground mining scenarios.
+A change in the underground Mineral Resource cut-off from 2.3g/t to 1.85g/t reflects the change in gold price since the August 2023 estimate.